-It was made clear that the club have a blemish free history of up to twenty years without disciplinary action having been taken against them, and no prior breaches of any government, or other agencies', Covid-19 regulations.
+It was made clear that the club have a near blemish free history of up to twenty years with only one disciplinary process having been taken against them, and no prior breaches of any government Covid-19 regulations.

-It was submitted by the club that all breaches were significant but that in a spectrum of breaches this came at the lower end of the spectrum, that the various regulations are not straight forward, and that these breaches were not flagrant.
+It was submitted by the club that all breaches were significant but that in a spectrum of breaches this came at the lower end of the spectrum, that the various regulations are not straight forward, and the breaches were not flagrant .

 He further submitted, for the club, the club's response was to take the matter seriously, and that they had previously appointed a Covid officer and a Covid medical officer, and had produced protocols and policies for the club.
-The club had previous outbreaks within the playing staff but those had been successfully controlled and that it is not possible to stop players contracting the virus in the community in the West of Scotland.
 The club had utilised active control measures as well.

-It was stressed that the club, over a very short time scale from being made aware of the nature of the complaint, ingathered a huge amount of information and provided that to the company before making an admission, and clearly focused upon the requirement by providing statements of key witnesses.
+It was stressed that the club, over a very short time scale from being made aware of the nature of the complaint, ingathered a huge amount of information and provided information to the company before making an admission, and clearly focused upon the requirement by providing statements of key witnesses.

-It was stressed that the club's conduct during these proceedings had been fully cooperative with the company and had admitted their responsibility without the need for evidence to be led to prove same.
+It was said by Mr Milligan that the club's conduct during these proceedings had been fully cooperative with the company, and had admitted their responsibility without the need for evidence to be led to prove same.
 The club had not tried to shy away from the breaches and had dealt with matters appropriately.